Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/spi/spi_ping_pong_with_dma/readme.md

 1. Build and Program the application project using its IDE
 2. LED indicates the success or failure:
-    - The LED is turned ON when the value read from the EEPROM matched with the written value
+    - The LED is turned ON when the value received matched with the transmitted value
-    - The LED is turned OFF when the value read from the EEPROM did not match with the written value
+    - The LED is turned OFF when the value received did not match with the transmitted value

 The following table provides the LED name.